How to Make Flower Bath Bombs with Rose Petals

 How to Make Bath Bombs with Rose Petals

-photo collage of easy bath bombs with rose petals in them with text which reads rose petal bath bombs
+Vertical photo collage of easy bath bombs with rose petals in them with text which reads rose petal bath bombs.

-• This lush bath bomb (well, lush-inspired) is a bath bomb mixture made of essential oil, citric acid, and a little bit of water (with some other ingredients), all mixed together in a large bowl.
-That’s seriously all there is to it.
-So, if you’re having trouble getting one to hold it’s shape, its likely because it’s not wet enough.
-Add a little water and try again.
-But if you’re still having trouble, see this article on trouble-shooting bath bombs and shower fizzies to find out your options to remake them.
+• If you’re having trouble getting a bath bomb to hold it’s shape, its likely because it’s not wet enough.
+See this article on trouble-shooting bath bombs and shower fizzies to find out your options to remake them.

 Yield: 5-6 Fun Rose Petal Bath Bombs